-Malpractice refers to professional misconduct or unreasonable lack of skill.
-Medical malpractice lawyers litigate lawsuits based on the negligent conduct of doctors, nurses, dentists, therapists, technicians and other medical professionals and healthcare providers.
+Malpractice is a term that refers to professional misconduct on the part of a medical professional or lawyer.
+In the medical field, malpractice involves the negligent conduct of doctors, nurses, dentists, therapists, technicians, and other medical professionals and healthcare providers.

-Medical malpractice cases can arise from surgical errors, birth traumas, medical misdiagnoses, anesthesia errors, unreasonable delay in treating a diagnosed condition or failure to obtain informed consent from a patient before treatment.
+Medical malpractice cases can arise from surgical errors, birth traumas, medical misdiagnoses, anesthesia errors, unreasonable delays in treating a diagnosed condition, failure to obtain informed consent from a patient before treatment, and more.

-- Taking depositions of medical experts, medical personnel and other third parties (in addition to the plaintiff and defendant).
+- Taking depositions of medical experts, medical personnel, and other third parties

-- Setting up independent medical examinations (IMEs) to obtain an objective evaluation of the condition of the injured plaintiff.
+- Setting up independent medical examinations (IMEs) to obtain an objective evaluation of the injured plaintiff's condition

-- Working with legal nurse consultants to analyze case merits, review medical records, decipher doctor's notes and accompany the plaintiff to IMEs.
+- Working with legal nurse consultants to analyze case merits, review medical records, and decipher doctor's notes

 A medical malpractice attorney often specializes in specific types of medical malpractice cases such as birth injuries, surgery mistakes, nursing home abuse, or dental malpractice.

-A medical malpractice lawyer must complete the same educational requirements as any lawyer: seven years of post-high school education (undergraduate degree and a law degree) and bar exam passage for the states in which he wishes to practice.
+A medical malpractice lawyer must complete the same educational requirements as any lawyer: seven years of post-high school education.
+It starts with a bachelor's degree, which can be in any subject.

-To stand out, a medical malpractice attorney can obtain board certification from a certifying organization such as the American Board of Professional Liability Attorneys.
-To obtain board certification, an attorney must exceed rigorous requirements in areas such as experience, ethics, education, examination and excellence in professional liability law.
+To stand out, a medical malpractice attorney can obtain board certification from a certifying organization such as the American Board of Professional Liability Attorneys (ABPLA).
+To obtain board certification, an attorney must exceed rigorous requirements in areas such as experience, ethics, education, and excellence in professional liability law.